-The Participant Settings are various settings which affect your participants' accounts and how they access your experience.
-With these first two settings, you can decide when they should fill out the sign-in page for your experience and if you want your participant to enter their own nickname or use an auto-generated one created by Crowdpurr.
+The Participant Settings are various settings that affect your participants' accounts and how they access your Experience.
+With these first two settings, you can decide when they should fill out the sign-in page for your Experience, and if you want participants to enter their own nickname or use an auto-generated one created by Crowdpurr.
 (Seminar Plan and higher)

 Participants Sign In First

 When this setting is enabled, it requires participants to sign in (entering their nickname and Lead Capture Data, if enabled) immediately before entering your Experience as a requirement to entering.
 If disabled, it will require them to sign in immediately after answering their first question, posting, etc.

 Having participants sign in after answering their first question is beneficial in use cases where you want to immediately engage the participant with your content before asking them to complete a sign-in page.
 This could be especially great for any kind of event format with walk-up participants, such as trade shows, at a central hub for your event, etc. where you want to engage participants before showing a sign-up page that can cause friction and abandonment of the interactive Experience.